BobWritesCode/server-directory-website/README.md

 This view allows the user to update other user from one page.
 Within this one view the user can see the user's attributes, perform actions, and review the user's listings.

-For managing the User settings there is a management control panel
+For managing the user settings there is a management control panel

 ![User Management Page](./README_Images/feat_user_management_panel.gif)